Editor’s Note: An updated version of this story can be found here: When Performance Matters: Nasdaq-100 vs. S&P 500 Second Quarter ’20.

 Current Industry Weights

-Despite the sharp drop in the market from October to December 2018, the Nasdaq-100 still outperformed the S&P 500 by 4% in 2018 and by 1% in January 2019 from a total return standpoint.
+Despite the sharp drop in the market from October to December 2018, the Nasdaq-100 still outperformed S&P 500 by 4% in 2018 and by 3% in the first half of 2019 from a total return standpoint.